~ Update May 1, 2018 ~

 But something important begins to cement these men together.
 Call it Michael’s new-found awareness of Simon’s secret desires.
 Call it Simon’s slow acceptance of his own complicated sexual needs.
 No matter what the reason, these two PIs begin to explore matters both in and out of their two large beds.
 For them, it’s a work in progress.
 Apart from pooling their talents on PI cases, it also involves bed dowels, silken neckties, and a certain walking cane.

-Now, finally, THIN AS SMOKE arrives (February 1), and a man from Michael’s past almost pulls the men apart for good.
+In THIN AS SMOKE, a man from Michael’s past almost pulls the men apart for good.

 Dashiell Hammett was unknown to readers in 1924, although the fledgling author and former Pinkerton’s op had a few stories published (“The Continental Op” series).
 The beginnings of a fictional hard-boiled operative would eventually result in THE MALTESE FALCON.
 But for now, sent to Ireland to pin down Mafia bootleggers, he renews ties with his old friend Michael.